felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 this sounds like I'm bragging, I want to assure you that I'm not.
 I am simply relieved that I managed to find the light at the end of my collecting tunnel.

+Looking back, I realize that, for the longest time, I wasn't collecting for myself; I was collecting for my (still unborn) children.
+I wanted to give them artifacts of my youth and of a generation's youth, something my parents did not pass down to me as much as I'd hoped.
+My goal seemed noble enough, except it was flawed.
+Would I have children in the first place?
+Would I want to be pressured by my collection to have kids?
+If I did start a family, would I want them to spend their time looking at a screen?
+Was there even a guarantee that they would share this hobby with me?
+Ultimately, I came to the conclusion that kids need love and time, *not things*.
+That truly is the most generous gift a parent, or anyone really, can give.

 There is something about retro video games that will stick to me forever.
 While I can't really pin down what that is, I now know that the physical objects themselves, for the most part, are not it.
+Now, whenever someone tells me "wow, you had *that* in your collection?", it feels bittersweet.

+Yes, I owned a lot of cool things.
+I accomplished more than I could have ever imagined.
+But above all, I am happy to report that this hobby did not consume me.